Review | Is the Babyliss Curl Secret worth the money?

 So, after almost a year’s worth of thinking about it, talking about it, and, let’s be honest, whining about it, I finally got a Babyliss Curl Secret.
 Well, hallelujah.

-As I’m sure many of you know, the Babyliss Curl Secret is a super-duper magical curling device, which basically sucks your hair into its mystical curling chamber, performs some jiggery-pokery upon it, then spits it back out again, curly.
+As I’m sure many of you know, the Babyliss Curl Secret (BUY IT HERE) is a super-duper magical curling device, which basically sucks your hair into its mystical curling chamber, performs some jiggery-pokery upon it, then spits it back out again, curly.
 It’s like magic!
 And also like an incredibly expensive hair curling… device.
 (Um, yeah, I think I’m just going to go with “device”.
 It’s not a tong, you see, or a curling iron, or any of the more usual tools used to curl.
 So it’s a device.
 Yes.)

 I’ve wanted a Curl Secret ever since I found out it existed, which just so happened to be on Boxing Day last year.
 In fact, I seem to remember forcing my entire family to watch endless You Tube videos demonstrating the thing.
 They thought they were gathered together to celebrate the joys of the festive season: instead, they watched some random vloggers attempt to curl their hair.
 Ain’t modern life grand?